 Why This Matters

 When you encounter these ranges on an exam, don't just recall their locations or heights.
 Ask yourself: Why is this range here? (tectonic origin), What does it block or redirect? (climate and hydrology), and How have humans adapted to it? (settlement patterns, resource extraction, cultural isolation).
-Master these connections, and you'll handle any FRQ that throws a mountain range your way.
+Master these connections, and you'll handle any question that throws a mountain range your way.

 Collision Zones: Where Plates Meet

 The world's most dramatic mountain ranges form where tectonic plates converge.
-When continental plates collide, neither subducts easily—instead, crust crumples upward, creating massive fold mountains that continue rising today.
+When continental plates collide, neither subducts easily.
+Instead, crust crumples upward, creating massive fold mountains that continue rising today.

 Himalayas

-• Formed by the ongoing collision of the Indian and Eurasian plates—this convergent boundary produces frequent earthquakes and continues pushing peaks higher each year
+- Formed by the ongoing collision of the Indian and Eurasian plates.
+This convergent boundary produces frequent earthquakes and continues pushing peaks higher each year.

-• Contains Mount Everest (8,848 m), the world's highest peak, along with 13 other mountains exceeding 8,000 meters
+- Contains Mount Everest (8,849 m), the world's highest peak, along with 13 other mountains exceeding 8,000 meters.
+(The height was updated to 8,849 m by a 2020 Chinese-Nepalese survey.)

 Alps